grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 --nonce $(cat nonce-account-address.txt) \
 --nonce-authority hot-wallet.json \
 --fee-payer hot-wallet.json \
+--withdraw-authority cold-wallet.json \
 stake-account.json \
 cold-wallet.json $(cat balance.txt)
 ```
+**Note** The following option is included as a visual reference, --withdraw-authority.
+It uses the client keypair by default and in this case it is already set to cold-wallet.json.

 Save signing pairs to `signer1.txt` and `signer2.txt` on the Data USB: